KevinDocanto/Website-Projects/README.md

-# Website Projects
+# Calendar Project

-These are my favorite projects I have made so far.

-To check it, just download the project you would wish to see and open the index.html file
+An interactive calendar that will allow the user to mark down the days that they achieved a specific task.